-29 TERMINATION OF EMPLOYMENT
+30 TERMINATION OF EMPLOYMENT

-- 29.1 Two weeks' notice of termination of employment shall be given by the employer or the employee.
-Final pay shall be direct credited to the employee's bank account on the pay day after termination, or earlier by mutual agreement. - 29.2 The employer reserves the right to pay the employee in lieu of notice or alternatively require the employee to undertake reduced or alternative duties consistent with his/her abilities or require the employee not to attend the workplace during the notice period.
+- 30.1 Two weeks' notice of termination of employment shall be given by the employer or the employee.
+Final pay shall be direct credited to the employee's bank account on the pay day after termination, or earlier by mutual agreement. - 30.2 The employer reserves the right to pay the employee in lieu of notice or alternatively require the employee to undertake reduced or alternative duties consistent with his/her abilities or require the employee not to attend the workplace during the notice period. - 30.3 It is the employee's responsibility to return all property and equipment upon termination or at the employer's request.
+This will be at the employees cost.
+Any unreturned equipment may, after written notice, result in a salary deduction from the employees pay to cover the costs associated with any unreturned equipment.

-30 ABANDONMENT OF EMPLOYMENT
+31 ABANDONMENT OF EMPLOYMENT

-30.1 Where an employee is absent from work for a continuous period of three working days without the consent of their manager or without notification to their manager, and without good reason, they shall be deemed to have terminated their employment.
-However where an employee was unable through no fault of their own to notify their manager, they shall not be deemed to have abandoned their employment.

-30.2 The employer shall make reasonable efforts to contact the employee during the period of any absence not notified before determining the employment has been abandoned.
+- 31.1 Where an employee is absent from work for a continuous period of three working days without the consent of their manager or without notification to their manager, and without good reason, they shall be deemed to have terminated their employment.
+However, where an employee was unable through no fault of their own to notify their manager, they shall not be deemed to have abandoned their employment. - 31.2 The employer shall make reasonable efforts to contact the employee during the period of any absence not notified before determining the employment has been abandoned.

-31 MEDICAL EXAMINATION
+32 MEDICAL EXAMINATION

-31.1 Where the employer has reasonable grounds to believe an employee is unable to perform their duties due to ongoing sickness, the employer may, at its expense, require an employee to undergo a medical examination by a registered medical practitioner or practitioners nominated by the employer (after the employer has considered the employee's wishes in respect of the appointment of the registered medical practitioner) and a copy of any medical report furnished by such medical practitioner shall be available to both parties.
+32.1 Where the employer has reasonable grounds to believe an employee is unable to perform their duties due to ongoing sickness, the employer may, at its expense, require an employee to undergo a medical examination by a registered medical practitioner or practitioners nominated by the employer (after the employer has considered the employee's wishes in respect of the appointment of the registered medical practitioner) and a copy of any medical report furnished by such medical practitioner shall be available to both parties.

-32 FORMAL DISCIPLINE PROCEDURE
+33 FORMAL DISCIPLINE PROCEDURE

-- 32.1 In the cases of unsatisfactory performance the first procedure shall be for a manager to meet with the employee informally to discuss their performance.
+- 33.1 In the cases of unsatisfactory performance the first procedure shall be for a manager to meet with the employee informally to discuss their performance.
 The discussion will cover the areas needing improvement, the employee's views, an action plan and a review date.
 Consideration will be given to whether any further mentoring, coaching or training is reasonably required.
-Consequences of not improving will be discussed.

-- 32.2 If there is insufficient improvement of further instances of unsatisfactory performance take place, a manager may meet again with the employees, in a formal disciplinary setting.
-If the performance issues continue and misconduct occurs, a manager may implement the disciplinary procedure.
-The various stages of the disciplinary procedure are:

-- Verbal warning
+Consequences of not improving will be discussed. - 33.2 If there is insufficient improvement of further instances of unsatisfactory performance, a manager may meet again with the employee, in a formal disciplinary setting.
+If the performance issues continue or should misconduct occur, a manager may implement the disciplinary procedure.
+The various stages of the disciplinary procedure are: - Verbal warning

-- Written warning

-- Final written warning

-- Dismissal

-The disciplinary procedure shall also be implemented outside of performance issues, in cases of misconduct or serious misconduct.

-- 32.3 Before any disciplinary action is taken, the employee will be told of the reasons for the disciplinary process being implemented, including any allegations against them, given an opportunity to be heard, and the manager will consider the employee's explanation. - 32.4 Prior to the meeting the employee shall be advised of their right to have a union representative present at the meeting.
-The first point for union contact details shall be the delegates; the Company will provide upon employee's request - 32.5 All warnings shall be recorded and placed on the employee's personnel file.
+- Written warning - Final written warning - Dismissal - The disciplinary procedure shall also be implemented outside of performance issues, in cases of misconduct or serious misconduct. - 33.3 Before any disciplinary action is taken, the employee will be told of the reasons for the disciplinary process being implemented, including any allegations against them, given an opportunity to be heard, and the manager will consider the employee's explanation. - 33.4 Prior to the meeting, the employee, if part of the union, shall be advised of their right to have a union representative present at the meeting.
+The first point for union contact details shall be the delegates; the Company will provide upon employee's request. - 33.5 All warnings shall be recorded and placed on the employee's personnel file.

-33 SUMMARY DISMISSAL
+34 SUMMARY DISMISSAL